In today’s competitive world, each business wants to stand out and accordingly demands changes and developments in its products and software.

 Observability has an indirect positive impact on security by facilitating security event identification and response, even though this is not a direct advantage.

-DevOps teams can spot possible security vulnerabilities and take preventative action in real-time.
 The observability platform helps the DevOps team to keep an eye on system behavior and examine unusual trends.

 On detecting anything suspicious, the tool immediately sends an alert to the engineers updating them about the problem.